Citrus macroptera: Description

 The tree, which has thorns, can reach 5 m in height.
 Its fruit is about 6–7 cm in diameter, has a fairly smooth, moderately thick rind, and is yellow when ripe.
-The pulp of the fruit is greenish-yellow and dry (does not produce much juice).
-The juice is very bitter, and somewhat sour.
+The pulp of the fruit is light yellow and quite dry (does not produce much juice).
+The juice is bitter, and somewhat sour.

 Varieties

 The species is sometimes divided into four varieties, or alternatively into three separate species, as follows: